tomasmcguinness/dotnet-passbook/README.md

 ##Updating passes

 To be able to update your pass, you must provide it with a callback.
-When generating your request, you must provide it with an AuthentionToken and a WebServiceUrl.
+When generating your request, you must provide it with an AuthenticationToken and a WebServiceUrl.

 	request.AuthenticationToken = "vxwxd7J8AlNNFPS8k0a0FfUFtq0ewzFdc";
     request.WebServiceUrl = "http://192.168.1.59:82/api";